 Learning how to cope with long haul flights is one of the essential parts of travelling.
 If you’ve been backpacking for a while, then chances are you’ve been on a few of these flights and know exactly what I mean!

 The definition of a long haul flight is one that takes 6 to 12 hours to complete!
-My first long haul flight was an eye opening experience.
+My first long haul flight was an eye-opening experience.
 I first flew from Heathrow to Singapore, which was around 12-14 hours.
 Thinking that my flight to Sydney would be around 4 hours, I wasn’t too fussed about the next flight.

 I couldn’t have been more wrong, turns out it takes around 8 hours to get there from Singapore.
 It’s 4 hours from top to bottom in Australia!
 Only then do you truly realise how big the planet is!

-Fortunately, aeroplanes are a lot more consumer friendly and surviving a long haul flight is not as difficult as it used to be.
+Fortunately, aeroplanes are a lot more consumer-friendly and surviving a long haul flight is not as difficult as it used to be.
 Mainly, thanks to the improvement of in-flight entertainment!

 If you’re going to a location as far-flung as New Zealand (I’m from England) then the trip can seem daunting.
-But, it’s not bad as you might think.
+But, it’s not as bad as you might think.
 There are ways to make the experience better!

 The last thing you want before a long haul flight is to be worrying about packing, tickets or any of that business.
-So ensure that on the day of your trip you have all this stuff sorted, as you can relax instead of panicking.
+So ensure that on the day of your trip you have all this stuff sorted, so you can relax instead of panicking.
 This is essential for a long haul flight!

 If you’re a fearful flyer, then there are a number of ways you can overcome your anxiety.
 Reading up about these beforehand will allow you to be able to better deal with a long-haul flight.